xAhmadRaza/basic__portfolio/README.md

 3. creating cool colors using background-clip
 4. how to disable user to select text by applying user-select:none
 5. how to style selected text
+6. using Autoprefixed to add vendor prefixes automatically